eleda77/eleda77.github.io/docs/vocab_list.md

 **senescence** - the condition or process of deterioration with age

+**seneschal** - an agent or steward in charge of a lord's estate in feudal times

 **seraglio** - the women's apartments (harem) in an Ottoman palace

 **sere** - dry or withered

 **serried** - (of rows of people or things) standing close together

+**sett** - a small rectangular paving block made of stone, such as granite, used to provide a durable road surface

 **sgurr** - a high sharp-pointed hill or a large conical hill